 High Sierra is out.
 Now it’s time to install it on anything but a Mac.
 The first rig I got to run High Sierra is this cute and tiny silver build with an ASUS motherboard.
 High Sierra adds some pretty useful features like a log out button.
 The only downside I’ve noticed so far is that the screen waking can be a little slower then on Sierra.

 If you never built a hackintosh check out our list of compatible parts or the build list for hackintosh friendly parts.
+This High Sierra guide is compatible with the latest hardware from Coffee Lake all the way back to Ivy Bridge CPU’s.
 Right now this is just a Desktop guide I’ll be experimenting on laptops in the future and update this guide or create another when that happens.

 For those that already have a Hackintosh running Sierra and want to upgrade to High Sierra they’d be better served following: Updating your Hackintosh to High Sierra 10.13.
 If you would like to run Sierra 12.6 instead of High Sierra for reliability, compatibility or whatever reason see: Guide to installing macOS Sierra on a Hackintosh (Up to 10.12.6)

 This is a full install guide that will walk you through clean installing High Sierra on a custom PC.
 It’ been made easy into a copy paste guide.
 This means that the initial configuring that’s required to get macOS up and running have already been preconfigured.
 There may be some post-install changes that need to made after macOS is installed.